sookinoby/generative-models/README.md

 ### Designing the network
 We need to design two separate networks i.e. discriminator network and a generator network.
-Generator takes in a shape of (batchsize X N ) dimensional random vector and converts it image of shape (batchsize X channels X width X height).
-It uses [transpose convolutions](http://deeplearning.net/software/theano_versions/dev/tutorial/conv_arithmetic.html#no-zero-padding-unit-strides-transposed) to upscale the one dimensional input vector into a image.
+Generator takes a random vector of shape (batchsize X N ), where N is an integer,  as input and converts it to a image of shape (batchsize X channels X width X height).
+It uses [transpose convolutions](http://deeplearning.net/software/theano_versions/dev/tutorial/conv_arithmetic.html#no-zero-padding-unit-strides-transposed) to upscale the input vectors.
 This is very similar to a decoder unit in an [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) trying to map a lower dimension vector into higher dimensional vector representation.
 Below is the snippet of a generator network

 ```python
 with netG.name_scope():